aws-samples/sample-strands-agents-chat/README.md

 🎨 **Rich UI/UX** - Polished chat interface with intuitive user experience

-🔧 **Extensible with Strands Agents** - Ready for customization with MCP, A2A, Multi Agents, and more
+🔧 **Extensible with Strands Agents** - Ready for customization with MCP, A2A, Multi Agents, Bedrock AgentCore, and more

 📱 **Responsive Design** - Optimized for both desktop and mobile usage